mlin/gfabase/README.md

 ./gfabase view chrY.gfab | less -S
 ```

-If we've also `pip3 install genomicsqlite`, then we can open a .gfab file in the SQLite interactive shell and poke around in SQL:
+If we've also `pip3 install genomicsqlite`, then we can open a .gfab file in the SQLite interactive shell and poke around in SQL.
+(This does require up-to-date host SQLite and `sqlite3` shell.)

 ```
 $ genomicsqlite chr22_chrY.gfab -readonly